jazlab/JuiceBox/README.md

 # :beverage_box:JuiceBox: a liquid reward delivery system

-JuiceBox is a liquid reward delivery system designed specifically for animal research.
-The JuiceBox system consists of:
+JuiceBox is a liquid reward delivery system designed for animal training and experiments.
+The system consists of:

 1. A control box, which:
-    - controls a solenoid valve via computer (auto) and manual inputs,
+    - allows for valve control via computer (auto) and manual inputs,
-    - has a timed-draining function which opens the valve for a set duration, and
+    - features timed-draining for safe and convenient cleaning, and
-    - features mounting holes for the valve and a tube holder.
+    - includes mounting holes for the valve and a tube holder.
 2. A bottle holder, which:
-    - holds the juice bottle securely in place,
+    - securely holds the juice bottle in place,
-    - enables easy bottle removal, and
+    - allows for quick and easy bottle removal, and
-    - features a tube holder to keep your hands free.
+    - includes a tube holder to keep your hands free.

 ![Cover photo](Images/juicebox-cover-photo.png)